JasonAJordan/image-repo-backend/README.md

 end
 ```

-1. Bundle install
+2. Bundle install
-2. rails db:create db:migrate db:seed
+3. rails db:create db:migrate db:seed
-3. rails start
+4. rails start
-4. Run "npm start" in your console where the frontend is located.
+5. Run "npm start" in your console where the frontend is located.

-## Unit Test
+## Unit Tests

 Tests to check HTTP requests are located in the frontend [here](https://github.com/JasonAJordan/image-repo-frontend/blob/cleanup-%26-finalize/src/pages/UnitTests.js) *Note to self this link will change when I do a final merge.
 These test can be also viewed in the app itself.